Alan Hogan

 A typical website page, blog entry, or anything else that is fundamentally (but not necessarily entirely) static content made for reading **and has an author**.
 Typically this kind of page is **categorizable** and *not an “about” page* or anything like that.
 Most certainly, this type is meant to exclude 404s and other error pages not “meant” to be read or searched for.

-Pages are listable by list-generating pages such as one that, say, searches for pages with a certain tag.
-They are automatically included in sitemaps and submitted to search engines.
+By default, pages with type of "authored" are listable by list-generating pages (indexes, sitemap, navigation menus, etc.) such as one that, say, searches for pages with a certain tag.
+By default, they are shown in news feeds (RSS), visible to search engines, and cached as a rendered whole.

 error

-Error pages, such as a custom 404 file-not-found or 403 forbidden handler, are like pages except they are never shown in any public lists, menus, or sitemaps.
-They are hidden from search engines.
+Error pages, such as a custom 404 file-not-found or 403 forbidden handler, are, by default, never shown in any public lists, menus, or sitemaps (e.g. not index_friendly); they may be hidden from search engines; and they certainly never show up in news feeds (RSS), at least by default.

 app